top of page

 What Products Are Considered Hazardous Materials?

-Hazardous materials are divided into nine classes under the Federal Motor Carrier Safety Administration (FMCSA) guidelines, ranging from highly flammable substances to biologically infectious agents.
+Hazardous materials are divided into classes under the Federal Motor Carrier Safety Administration (FMCSA) guidelines.

 1. Explosives – Fireworks, ammunition, detonators